 - BSc Health and Society (BGM); info Rural Sociology courses

-The Rural Sociology Group participates in four Master programmes and a major Rural Sociology can be done in each of the respective specializations:
+The Rural Sociology Group participates in five Master programmes and a major Rural Sociology can be done in each of the respective specializations:

 - MSc International Development Studies (MID);